RosemarieHalim/06-challenge/README.md

-#   Challenge 05 - Work Day Scheduler
+#   Challenge 06 - Weather Dashboard

 ##  User Story

-AS AN employee with a busy schedule
+AS A traveler
-I WANT to add important events to a daily planner
-SO THAT I can manage my time effectively
+I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly

 ## Acceptance Criteria

-GIVEN I am using a daily planner to create a schedule WHEN I open the planner
-THEN the current day is displayed at the top of the calendar WHEN I scroll down
+GIVEN a weather dashboard with form inputs
+WHEN I search for a city
+THEN I am presented with current and future conditions for that city and that city is added to the search history WHEN I view current weather conditions for that city THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
-THEN I am presented with time blocks for standard business hours WHEN I view the time blocks for that day
+WHEN I view the UV index
-THEN each time block is color-coded to indicate whether it is in the past, present, or future WHEN I click into a time block
-THEN I can enter an event
+THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe WHEN I view future weather conditions for that city THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity
-WHEN I click the save button for that time block
+WHEN I click on a city in the search history
-THEN the text for that event is saved in local storage WHEN I refresh the page
-THEN the saved events persist
+THEN I am again presented with current and future conditions for that city

 ---